 - Leave to cool in the tin until the tin is cool.
 Remove from the tin and leave to col completely on a wire rack before cutting.

 Oils: It is possible to use 125ml coconut oil here.
 However, my aim to is make this affordable for everyone, and coconut oil is not known for being super cheap 😉 But do feel free to switch up ingredients as you like!
-Coconut oil is better for you, and doesn’t taste at all in this recipe – vegetable oil is a little more processed but works perfectly fine.
-Don’t use olive oil unless you love the taste in your cakes – it overpowers the bananas!
+Just don’t use olive oil!

 Bananas: Try to use ripe to over-ripe bananas.
 I always have a stash in my freezer that I freeze as soon as they become over-ripe.
 They are perfect for this recipe (and a million other things, such as my carrot cake smoothie bowl recipe).

 Vegan?
-Use flax eggs or other egg substitute, and make sure to use dairy-free milk.
+Use flax eggs or 1tbsp almond butter, and make sure to use dairy-free milk.
 My favourites are hazelnut milk and coconut milk.